happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## About  Grammar
-I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is tooo difficult to learn.
+I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is too difficult to learn.
 Grammar is like this, you learn one rule and 1000 exceptions will come with it.
 I tried to learn , but failed terribly.